Bentwin2002/Group_IV_RP/README.md

 - The integral value can be set and reset
 - The gain and offset of the Redpitaya can be changed digitally, this is for calibration issues, but in most cases, don't change these.

+Getting started
+===

+1) Upload the .bit file to your red pitaya (need to upload a .bit file, currently you need to compile your own)
+2) As long as you are on the old version of the redpitaya OS and the file name is correct in the Functions.py launch_bitfile function, currently:     stdin, stdout, stderr = ssh.exec_command('cat /root/PID_FINALnew.bit >> /dev/xdevcfg'), change the PID_FINALnew.bit, to the correct name.
+3) Put the correct IP for your RedPitaya in the Functions.py file at the top.
+4) Download the needed Python libraries. (numpy, paramiko, tkinter,ttkthemes) ((don't really need ttkthemes anymore))
+5) Run the GUI_Classes file, GUI will launch if it can connect to the RedPitaya

 Things to keep in mind and potential Bugs
 ===
 * The Python code which launches the GUI is called GUI_Class, I will remove the useless files once everyone is happy with the project.